-Ketchup: I usually completely skip ketchup (although I plan to develop a homemade ketchup recipe sometime in the future), and after not eating ketchup for years, I can’t say that I miss it.
-If you can’t live without ketchup on your burger, Primal Kitchen makes a Paleo/Whole30 compliant ketchup, which I have tried, and it tastes pretty good but is not low FODMAP.
+Ketchup: Try my Homemade Ketchup recipe, which is Paleo and low FODMAP but not Whole30 compliant.
+Primal Kitchen makes a Paleo/Whole30 compliant ketchup, which I have tried, and it tastes pretty good but is not low FODMAP.
 Locally (in BC, Canada), I buy Primal Kitchen products at Nature’s Fare, and I believe Save-on-Foods also carries them.
 For a low FODMAP but not Paleo/Whole30 ketchup option, Fody makes a low FODMAP ketchup, which I have not tried but I have heard good things about, although it is not Paleo or Whole30 compliant.
 I’ve seen FODY products locally at Nature’s Fare, and you can also order them online.

 Yellow mustard: Monash deems yellow mustard tolerable for people with IBS in quantities of up to 1 tablespoon per serving as long as it does not contain garlic or onion.
 Garlic and onion free mustard is hard to find; however, some of Walmart’s Great Value varieties of mustard (including yellow, dijon, and stone ground) do not contain garlic or onion (at least the ones distributed in Canada), nor is the ominous ingredient “Spices” listed on the label, which could include garlic or onion powder in some products.
 They are also Paleo and Whole30 compliant.